%OFF $OFF Coupon

 For Searchable PDFs, you have to choose a proper layout depending on which purpose or situation you're using the layout for.
 By using the available options, you can choose either of the following:

-Text and Pictures Only:
+Text and Picture Only

 FAQs on How to Search in a Scanned PDF